CompilerProgramming/compilerprogramming.github.io/site/source/compiler-books.rst

 Engineering a Compiler, 2nd Ed.
 Cooper & Torczon.
 2012.
 =======================================================
-This is a more modern version of the Dragon book, one could say.
-It is less focused on the lexical analysis / parsing phases, and covers later phases in more detail.
-Exposition is similar to the Dragon book, mostly describes techniques conceptually, with some high level algorithm descriptions, but like the Dragon book, does not go into detailed descriptions of algorithms in general.
+This is a more modern version of the Dragon book.
+It is less focused on the lexical analysis / parsing phases, and covers the later phases of a compiler in more detail.
+Exposition is similar to the Dragon book, i.e. mostly describes techniques conceptually, with some high level algorithm descriptions, but like the Dragon book, does not go into detailed descriptions of algorithms.

 Both this and the Dragon books describe ahead of time compilers and cover topics that are suited for procedural languages such as C or traditional Pascal or Fortran.
-Interesting topics such as Object Orientation, Closures, Generics, or Semantic analysis of languages without forward declarations, etc. are not covered in any detail.
+They cover both front-end and back-end techniques; however, on the front-end side, interesting topics such as Object Orientation, Closures, Generics, or Semantic analysis of more complex languages such as Java are not covered.

 Modern Compiler Implementation in C. Appel.
 1998.
 (Tiger book)
 ==============================================================